GIScience/gis-training-resource-center/content/Trainers_corner/en_how_to_teach_GIS.md

 1. __Aim of the exercise:__ In general, a hands-on exercise should start with explaining the goal of the exercise.
 For example: _„This exercise aims to teach the process of basic spatial data processing using the tools Clip, Merge and dissolve."_ This is a good opportunity to highlight the practical use of the tools the participants will learn to boost motivation.
 2. __Background:__ Ideally, the exercise is built around a real-world example or a fictional scenario within the humanitarian work.
 In this case, you should quickly explain the background and story.
 An example of this is the exercise in module 3 ([Exercise: Nigheria Floods](https://giscience.github.io/gis-training-resource-center/content/Modul_3/en_qgis_modul_3_ex1.html)).
 3. __Exercise Data:__  Most hands-on exercises use real-world data (from [HDX](https://data.humdata.org), for example).
 Each dataset used in the exercise should be explained shortly.
 This information can be found on each exercise on the platform.
 Make sure that everybody has downloaded the exercise data before you start.
-Note that some trainees are not familiar with `zip.` files.
+Note that some trainees are not familiar with `.zip` files.
 Make sure the trainees unzip the folders before trying to import them into QGIS and take the time to solve any other issues concerning the exercise data.

 ### During the exercise: Follow-along
 If you run a follow-along exercise, you can follow these basic principles for going through the exercise.
 Explain the purpose of each step.
 E.g. _„In this step we load the data into QGIS“_ or _„In this step, we cut out all points expat the ones in the area of interest“_.
 Expect to show every step three times.
 Either on a large screen or by sharing your screen (remote).
 For this, you might need to have a lot of patience.
 People will need to switch between watching you perform the steps on your screen and orienting themselves in the QGIS interface on their own computer to perform the steps.
 This will take a lot of time and there is no sense in rushing things.
 The goal of the workshop is to not leave anybody behind.
 Be very deliberate and show everything step by step, even very small things.
 You might have to ask several times if there are any issues.